salonikyal/Italinerary/README.md

 # Italinerary
-It presents convenient itineraries by fetching data from WikiVoyage API, cleaning using python code and auto-tagging using LDA algorithm.
+It presents convenient itineraries of Italy by fetching data from WikiVoyage API, cleaning using python code and auto-tagging using LDA algorithm.